Provisional Patent Drawings: Everything You Need to Know

 Drawings in a Provisional Patent Application

-One area in which the unsophisticated inventor may be led astray in patent drawings.
-Because the provisional patent application is a shorter, simpler form than a full patent application, some believe that the requirements also differ and that drawings are unnecessary.
+Due to the provisional patent application being a shorter, simpler form than a full patent application, some believe that the requirements also differ and that drawings are unnecessary.
 This is a common assertion with non-attorney patent applications services.

 Description of a Provisional Patent Application

-Correctly completing a provisional patent application is difficult and advice on how to do this from lay persons is normally bad because of lack of knowledge of the law regarding patents.
+Correctly completing a provisional patent application is difficult and advice on how to do this from lay persons is normally bad because of lack of knowledge regarding laws surrounding patents.

 A defective provisional patent application, especially in the disclosure of the invention is useless and may also have ruined the possibility of any future right to protect the invention.
-Unfortunately, you may not know the PPA is defective until you are working with the patent examiner in the full patent application process who refuses to relate our patent back to the original date of filing the PPA.
+Unfortunately, you may not know the PPA is defective until you are working with the patent examiner during the full patent application process.

 Don't Fear Provisional Patent Applications